Ed-Hong/davisbase/README.md

 * When inserting, `INSERT INTO <table> (<column_list>) VALUES (<value_list>)`, the given `<column_list>` will match on the columns of `<table>` using the NAMES of the columns, ie: it does not matter the order of the columns passed in `<column_list>` - just the names must match the actual column names.

 * When inserting, `INSERT INTO <table> (<column_list>) VALUES (<value_list>)`, the given `<value_list>` is comma delimited, and strings need not be in quotes - quotes will be dropped.
 This means you cannot insert the string `NULL` into a nullable text column.

-## Features Supported
-* INSERT performs data type validation and will ABORT any invalid insertions.

-* Nullable Columns: NULL may only be inserted into a nullable column, columns by default are nullable, and default value for a nullable column is NULL.

-* Unique Columns: Columns by default are NOT unique.
-Attempting to INSERT a duplicate value into a unique column will fail.

-* MetaData Updates: Record Count in `davisbase_tables.tbl` is updated on INSERT.

-* Display RowId: `SHOW ROWID;` will enable RowId to be displayed on `SELECT`;